machadodj/machadodj.github.io/_posts/2025-08-12-BinfAiReady.md

 ---
-title: Rethinking the Teaching of Programming and Machine Learning in the Age of Generative Artificial Intelligence
+title: Bioinformatics Teaching in the age of GenAI
 tags:
   - ai
   - bioinformatics